turboapps/docs/building/working_with_turbo_studio/j-standalone_exe.md

 Follow these steps to convert your existing container image xappl:
 * Save a copy of your xappl as data.xappl.
 * Open data.xappl in Turbo Studio
-    * Change the project type to "Component"
+    * Change the "Project Type" to "Component"
     ![](/docs/building/working_with_turbo_studio/4GBEXE2.png)

-    * Change the "Output File" to data.svm
+    * Change the "Output File" to "data.svm"
     ![](/docs/building/working_with_turbo_studio/4GBEXE3.png)

     * Save the file and build